rotexsoft/leanorm/docs/getting-started.md

 //Method 4:
 $insertedData = $authorsModel->insert([ 'name' => 'Joe Blow']); // save to the DB
 // $insertedData is an associative array of the data just inserted into the
 // database.
-This data will include an auto-generated primary key value.
+This data will include an auto-generated primary key value, if
+// the database table we just inserted the record into has an
+// auto-incrementing primary key column.
 $existingRecord = $authorsModel->createNewRecord($insertedData)
-                               ->markAsNotNew();
+                               ->markAsNotNew(); // mark record as not new

+// A new record is a record that has never been saved to the database

 //Multiple Inserts:
 //Below is the most efficient way insert multiple rows to the database.